Blendify/blender-manual/trunk/blender_docs/manual/interface/introduction.rst

 This is where the buttons, menus, checkboxes, etc. are located.

-Panels are usually found in the side regions of an editor, but also make up most of the :doc:`Properties Editor </editors/properties/index>`'s main region.
+Panels are usually found in the side regions of an editor, but also make up most of the :doc:`Properties Editor </editors/properties/index>`.

 In the image on the right there are three panels: *Transform*, *Edit* and *History*.
-The edit panel is expanded and the other two panels are collapsed.
+The *Edit* panel is expanded and the other two panels are collapsed.
 Note that you can change the order of panels by clicking on the handle in the upper right corner of a panel's title.